delak101/Url-Shortner/README.md

 A simple and efficient URL shortener service built with ASP.NET Core 9.0 and SQLite.
 This service allows you to create short URLs, manage them, and track access statistics.

+> **Project Source**: This project is based on the [URL Shortening Service](https://roadmap.sh/projects/url-shortening-service) project from [roadmap.sh](https://roadmap.sh) - a comprehensive learning platform for developers.

 ## Features

 - **Shorten URLs**: Convert long URLs into short, manageable links